segni-saifeddine/simple-rest_api-django-python/README.md

 * `$ python manage.py migrate`
 And then run the Django server :
 * `$ python manage.py`

 Go to localhost:8000 and you should see the Django welcome screen!

 1.5 Create API AP

 To create a new app for our APi we use the commend :
 * `$ python manage.py startapp "blog" `

 Best practice is to separate your Django project into separate apps when you build something new.

 1.6 Add the new app to the INSTALLED_APPS:

-Moving to the model setting.py and add the two app:"rest_api " and our app "blog" to the INSTALLED_APPS 1.7 Migrate the DATABASE and create super user
+Moving to the model setting.py and add the two app:"rest_api " and our app "blog" to the INSTALLED_APPS

+1.7 Migrate the DATABASE and create super user :

 Now after creating the app,we have to tell django to migrate those changes to the DATABASE

 * `$ python manage.py migrate`
 * `$ python manage.py createsuperuser`

 To verify that it works,start up the Django surver,And then navigate to localhost:8000/admin Log in with your superuser credentials, and you should see the admin dashboard

 ## 2.Create a model in the database that Django ORM will manage:
-2.1 Cretae the models
+2.1 Cretae the models :

-Move to the app "blog " and open the file "modles".py,it's here where we will make our model let's make a Databes of employees,each employees has a first anme,a last name and an id
+Move to the app "blog " and open the file "modles".py,it's here where we will make our model. let's make a Databes of employees,each employees has a first anme,a last name and an id
 ```
 class employess(models.Model):